profile-sh/docs/projects/workflow_security.md

 ## 1. GitHub Token

-Visit [GitHub docs] (https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication) for further reading.
+Visit [GitHub docs] (https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication) for further reading, main points:

-Main points:
 - GitHub token, as the name suggests, is a *token* provided by GitHub.
 -  used to manage access permissions in GitHub actions and workflows.
 - it is generated at the start of each job by a GitHub app installed in every actions-enabled repository by default.